What do drywood termites look like?

 Infestations can be limited to one area of the house or can be widespread.
 Damage is often extensive, as these pests will chew tunnels inside wooden beams or other wooden objects, weakening them from the inside.
 Home repairs for drywood termite damage may be costly and involve the use of house fumigation procedures.

-The Allstate Pest Control Man™ is trained to help manage termites.
-Since every home or property is different, the Allstate Pest Control technician will design a unique program for your situation.
+All State Pest Control is trained to help manage termites.
+Since every home or property is different, the All State Pest Control technician will design a unique program for your situation.

 Keeping termites out of your home is an ongoing process, not a one-time treatment.
-Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps—Assess, Implement and Monitor.
+All State Pest Control’s exclusive A.I.M. solution is a continuing cycle of three critical steps—Assess, Implement and Monitor.

-The Allstate Pest Control Man™ can provide the right solution to keep termites in their place…out of your home.
+All State Pest Control can provide the right termite control solution to keep termites in their place…out of your home.

 When a drywood termite colony is mature, swarms of winged male and female reproductive insects are produced.
 These reproductive termites fly out of their colony to create new colonies after mating.
 Warm temperatures and heavy rains instigate swarms.